 The Pirate is one of MGM’s less celebrated musicals.
 It seems that you either love it or hate it.
 I tried to re-watch it with that in mind, and I still don’t understand what’s not to like about the production.
-Perhaps because it is a rather unusual movie from the roaring lion.
-It is also possible that some viewers find the film’s artificiality hard to digest.
-That’s my best guess.
+It’s possible that some viewers find the film’s artificiality hard to digest.
 Anyhow, I loved The Pirate even more the second time around.

-Cole Porter was hired by producer Arthur Freed (Meet Me in St. Louis and Singin’ in the Rain) to write songs for a non-musical play by S. N. Behrman, which had been a big hit for Broadway darlings, the famous real-life couple Alfred Lunt and Lynn Fontanne.
-Porter knew that he was writing for Gene Kelly and Judy Garland and that’s why the melodies fit the actors so well.
+The film has an interesting background story.
+Composer Cole Porter (Anything Goes, Kiss Me, Kate, etc.) was hired by producer Arthur Freed (An American in Paris) to write songs for a non-musical play by S. N. Behrman, which had been a big Broadway hit.
+Porter wrote the songs specifically for Gene Kelly and Judy Garland.

 Garland, who was really a monument of talent, keeps the non-singing segments alive with a truly fantastic comedic performance.
-We all agree that she can sing, dance and do drama, but I feel she hasn’t gotten enough recognition for her funny bones.
-She’s hilarious and she does slapstick like a true master of the genre.
-Anyhow, she performs the best number, “Mack the Black,” a real showstopper.
+We all agree that she can sing, dance and do drama, but I feel she hasn’t gotten enough recognition for her funny bones — she’s simply hilarious!
+Anyhow, Garland performs the best number, “Mack the Black,” a real showstopper.
 It’s one of her finest moments on the silver screen.
 Garland also sings the beautiful romantic ballad “You Can Do No Wrong.”

-I liked how Slezak plays the heavy as if he were in a serious drama — he’s a superb villain.
+I also liked how Walter Slezak plays the heavy as if he was in a serious drama — he’s a superb villain.
 Gladys Cooper (Now, Voyager and The Song of Bernadette) plays Garland’s silly, but well-intentioned aunt.
 The cast also includes George Zucco (The Mad Ghoul), Reginald Owen (Mrs. Miniver), and Lester Allen (The Dark Mirror).

 Conclusions & Final Thoughts:

 From start to finish The Pirate is a lot of fun.
-It compares favorably with with the greatest movie musicals — it’s clearly the best of the three musicals Garland and Kelly made together.
+It compares favorably with the greatest movie musicals — it’s clearly the best of the three musicals Garland and Kelly made together (For Me and My Gal and Summer Stock are the other two).
 Color, 102 minutes, Not Rated.